Worship the Lord in the beauty of holiness

 The Sunday Solemn High Mass at 10:00 am is the highlight of the week for many at St. Mark's.
 Our High Mass uses incense every Sunday and enjoys high quality music from gifted musicians who are mostly volunteer.
 The Men of the Choir sing the Minor Propers, and when the choir is on summer break, a cantor leads the music.
 The language is Rite Two from the Book of Common Prayer, although the text of the Ordinary of the Mass is often traditional English or Latin due to the choral settings.
 The Gloria and the Creed are usually sung by the congregation, whereas the Kyrie, Sanctus, and Agnus Dei are sung by the full choir, however, exceptions to this practice are made.
 This service lasts approximately one hour and fifteen minutes, and nursery care is available.
 Refreshments are served following High Mass in the Parish Hall.
 As you exit the front doors of the church, enter through the gate to your right, and you will see the Lanai and Parish Hall to your left.

-On Sundays at 7:00 pm we gather for Night Prayer and Benediction in the church.
-This service, depending on the season, begins with either Evensong or Compline, ending with a time of adoration before the Blessed Sacrament.
+On Sundays at 5:00 pm we gather for Evensong and Benediction in the church.
+Evensong is the sung form of Evening Prayer, and Benediction is a time of adoration before the Blessed Sacrament.
 The choir sings occasionally, and when the choir is not singing, this service is lead by organist and cantor.
-Prior to Night Prayer and Benediction, a sung mass is celebrated at 6:00 pm.
+A sung mass is celebrated after Evensong and Benediction at 6:00 pm.

 Low Masses are celebrated most days at St. Mark's depending on clergy availability.
 Daily low masses are said in the Blessed Virgin Mary Chapel, and they typically last 25 to 30 minutes.
 The Sunday Low Mass is at 8:00 am, includes a homily, and is said in the main church.
 The language at the low masses is Rite Two from the Book of Common Prayer.